Spyderlyon/Spyderlyon/README.md

 - 👋 Hi, I’m @Spyderlyon
-- 👀 I’m interested in C#, Javascript, and Blazor
+- 👀 I’m interested in C#, Javascript, Blazor, and Powershell
 - 🌱 I’m currently learning Blazor
 - 💞️ I’m looking to collaborate on nothing so far
 - 📫 How to reach me here